-2 Chilean study areas
+2 Chilean Study areas

-The four study areas are located in the Chilean Coastal Cordillera (~26° to 38° S, Fig. 1; Table S1) and span (from north to south) climate and biogeographic zones ranging from arid to humid.
+The four study areas are located in the Chilean Coastal Cordillera (~26° to 38° S, Fig. 1; Table S1) and span (from North to South) climate and biogeographic zones ranging from arid to humid.
 Each area contains primarily granitic lithologies (mostly granodiorite, tonalite, quartz diorite) and to a lesser degree gabbro in the Santa Gracia area (Oeser et al., 2018).
-The Coastal Cordillera lies along the west coast of Chile, where the neighboring plate boundary is similar along strike underneath the Coastal Cordillera due to subduction of the Nazca Plate.
-The study areas were selected to keep differences in lithology and tectonic setting to a minimum and to enhance the signal of variable climate and vegetation on denudation rates.
+The Coastal Cordillera lies along the west coast of Chile, where the neighbouring plate boundary is similar along strike due to subduction of the Nazca Plate.
+The study areas were selected to keep differences in lithology and tectonic setting to a minimum, and to enhance the signal of variable climate and vegetation on denudation rates.

-In the following, we present the primary characteristics of the Chilean study areas that contain pedons in both south- and north-facing slopes.
+In the following, we present the primary characteristics of the Chilean study areas that contain pedons in both South- and North-facing slopes.
 In all the study areas, no signs of glaciation are reported in previous literature or our own field observations.
 One caveat worth discussion is that the data sets considered in this study are sensitive to different time scales.
-For example, cosmogenic nuclide-derived denudation rates typically integrate over timescales of ~10-10 years, whereas vegetation and climate change can occur over similar and much shorter timescales.
-The comparison of modern climate and vegetation metrics to cosmogenic nuclide-derived denudation rates sensitive to these different timescales can introduce uncertainty into any interpretation.
+For example, cosmogenic nuclide-derived denudation rates typically integrate over timescales of ~102-106 years, whereas vegetation and climate change can occur over similar, and much shorter timescales.
+The comparison of modern climate and vegetation metrics to cosmogenic derived denudation rates sensitive to these different timescales can introduce uncertainty

+- 90 into any interpretation.
 However, recent work has quantified climate and vegetation changes in the four study areas since the Last Glacial Maximum (LGM) and up to the Pliocene (e.g., Mutz et al., 2018; Werner et al., 2018).
-While LGM climate was wetter and cooler, the climate and vegetation gradients present today also existed in the past (Starke et al., 2020; Mutz et al., 2018; Mutz and Ehlers, 2019), thereby diminishing concerns that modern climate and vegetation gradients are a poor representation of past conditions that cosmogenic nuclide-derived denudation rates may be sensitive to.
+While LGM climate was wetter and cooler, the climate and vegetation gradients present today also exist in the past (Starke et al., 2020; Mutz et al., 2018; Mutz and Ehlers, 2019), thereby diminishing concerns that modern climate and vegetation gradients are a poor representation of past conditions that cosmogenic nuclide-derived denudation rates may be sensitive to.
 With this potential complication in mind, we proceed with presenting the present-day characteristics of each study area.
+Numbers reported in - 95 complication in mind, we proceed with presenting the present-day characteristics of each study area.
 Numbers reported in sections 2.1 to 2.4 are from previous work by Bernhard et al. (2018), Oeser et al. (2018), Schmid et al., (2018), and Schaller et al. (2018).
-The combined thickness of A- and B-horizons is considered as soil thickness (see Table S1 in Oeser et a., 2018).
-The reported clay content, pH, and bulk density are the pedon averages of each study area (see Table 3 in Bernhard et al., 2018).
-The chemical index of alteration (CIA; after Nesbitt and Young, 1982) for bedrocks is a study area average whereas the CIA for regolith is reported for specific horizons (for more details see Table S5 in Oeser et al., 2018).
-The cosmogenic nuclide-derived denudation rates are reported for south- and north-facing mid-slope positions (see Oeser et al., 2018 and Table S6 in there).